 As discussed in Note 2, in the first quarter of 2016, we began executing a plan to exit our Belleli EPC business to focus on our core oil and gas businesses.
-Because we ceased the booking of new orders for the manufacture of tanks for tank farms and the manufacture of evaporators and brine heaters for desalination plants, customer relationship intangible assets related to our Belleli EPC business were assessed to have no future benefit to us.
-As a result, we recorded a long-lived asset impairment charge of \$0.7 million during the three months ended March 31, 2016.
+Based on our decision to cease the booking of new orders for the manufacture of tanks for tank farms and the manufacture of evaporators and brine heaters for desalination plants, the customer relationship intangible assets related to our Belleli EPC business were assessed to have no future benefit to us.
+As a result, we recorded a long-lived asset impairment charge of \$0.7 million during the six months ended June 30, 2016.
 In addition, the property, plant and equipment of our Belleli EPC business was reviewed for recoverability.
 As a result, the remaining useful lives of Belleli EPC non-oil and gas property, plant and equipment were reduced to reflect their estimated cessation date.